laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 (_reductions_) that help the applications in such a group get by with the exclusions.

-For example, the dCBOR Application Profile specifies the use of Deterministic Encoding as defined in {{Section 4.2 of STD94}} (see also
-{{-det}} for more information) together with some application-level rules.
+The dCBOR Application Profile {{-dcbor-orig}}, for example, uses CDE to specify the use of Deterministic Encoding as defined in {{Section 4.2 of RFC8949@-cbor}} (see also {{-det}} for more information) together with some application-level rules.
-See {{-dcbor}} for a definition of the dCBOR Application Profile that makes use of CDE.

-In general, the application-level rules specified by an Application Profile are based on the same CBOR Common Deterministic Encoding Profile; they do not "fork" CBOR.
+In general, the application-level rules specified by an Application Profile are based on the common CBOR Common Deterministic Encoding Profile; they do not "fork" CBOR in the sense of requiring distinct generic encoder/decoder implementations.

 An Application Profile implementation produces well-formed, deterministically encoded CBOR according to {{STD94}}, and existing